Missing values: sparse inverse covariance estimation and an extension to sparse regression: Extension to sparse regression

 Consider a Gaussian linear model:

 where $X_{i}\in\R^{p}$ are covariates.

 In the usual linear regression model, the $\ell_{1}$-norm penalized estimator, called the Lasso (\cite{tibshirani96regression}), is defined as:

 with $n\times 1$ vector $\mathbf{y}$, $p\times 1$ regression vector $\beta$ and $n\times p$ design matrix $\mathbf{x}$.
-The Lasso estimator in (\ref{eq:lasso}) is not likelihood-based and does not provide an estimate of the nuisance parameter $\sigma$. \cite{fmrlasso2009} suggest to take $\sigma$ into the definition and optimization of a penalized likelihood estimator: they proceed with the following estimator,
+The Lasso estimator in (\ref{eq:lasso}) is not likelihood-based and does not provide an estimate of the nuisance parameter $\sigma$.
+In \cite{fmrlasso2009}, we suggest to take $\sigma$ into the definition and optimization of a penalized likelihood estimator: we proceed with the following estimator,

 Intuitively the estimator (\ref{eq:classo}) penalizes the $\ell_{1}$-norm of the regression coefficients and small variances $\sigma$ simultaneously.
-Furthermore \cite{fmrlasso2009} argue that this estimator is equivariant under scaling.
+Furthermore this estimator is equivariant under scaling (see \cite{fmrlasso2009}).
 Most importantly if we reparametrize $\rho=1/\sigma$ and $\phi=\beta/\sigma$ we get the following convex optimization problem:

 This optimization problem can be solved efficiently in a coordinate-wise fashion.
 The following algorithm is very easy to implement, it simply updates, in each iteration, $\rho$ followed by the coordinates $\phi_j$, $j=1,\ldots,p$, of $\phi$.